Wednesday, February 12, 2025

 # # #

-This guidebook stresses observation for the present and the role of the underlying economy for the past.
-My credentials: a French-American who has lived in Paris for decades, professor of history in the U.S. and tour guide in Paris (as a former member of the Office of Tourism I know its priorities).
+My background: a French-American who has lived in Paris for decades, a professor of history in the U.S. who became a tour guide there.
+Once a member of the Office of Tourism (for seven years), I know the usual story well.

 There's space for comments at the end of each page: political discussions welcome.